Tag Archive: The Serpent Priesthood

 Buckden Church is recorded in the Doomsday Book of 1086, within the jurisdiction of the Bishops of Lincoln, whose palace stands a few metres to the North.
 From Anglo-Saxon times until Georgian times, the church was well endowed by them.
 Sadly no traces of the Saxon church survives, although there are a few remnants from late Norman times.
 The structure of the church as it stands today is mostly unchanged from when it was rebuilt between 145 and 1440 by Bishop Gray and Alnwick of Lincoln, apart for the pews and the organ unfamiliar at that time to them.
 The porch was added around 1485 and the vestry and organ were replaced in the 1880’s.
 The last major work, involving the stripping of the interior and exterior plaster and the installation of new pews was completed in 1909.

 It seemed like a peaceful church with some nice carvings, tile work and sculptures but i am still deciding whether the wooden carved ‘choir of angels’ flying aloft in the high ceiling beams are beautiful or creepy….
-Talking of which my collegue managed to take these shots and of course i will leave it entirely up to you to decide whether the pillars and orbs of light are camera lens distortion or not, but look very closely at the last pew in the last shot towards the left of the photo, for ‘someone’ seems to be sitting there……
+Talking of which my colleague managed to take these shots and of course i will leave it entirely up to you to decide whether the pillars and orbs of light are camera lens distortion or not, but look very closely at the last pew in the last shot towards the left of the photo, for ‘someone’ seems to be sitting there……

 October 2016: Keeper of Scrolls